tomcoder1/LibraryManagement/README.md

 # Library Management
-A project about library management
+A project about library management, with Command-Line Interaction.
 ## Table of Contents

 - [Features](#Features)